Followers

 massive resources to subdue the fort

-To counter this British juggernaut, the defenders of Fort Mifflin had only ten cannons left.
-Soon, hundreds of cannonballs began blasting what was left in the fort.
-The large-caliber 18 and 24 pound balls tore through the defenders in another shower of smoke and fire.
-During the heaviest hour of the bombardment, some 1000 shots were fired into the fort.
-To add to the defenders' misery, British Marines climbed to the crow’s nest of Vigilant toss grenades at the fort's defenders.
-The defenders bravely fought on but suffered for it as casualties mounted.
+To worsen the defenders' plight, British Marines climbed to the crow’s nest of Vigilant and tossed grenades at the fort's defenders.
+The defenders fought bravely but suffered for it as casualties increased.
 They returned fire until all their guns were silenced by the heavier British shot.
 Lieutenant Colonel Smith was seriously wounded and had to be evacuated.
 The end was near.

 The End